CSIRO-enviro-informatics/drupal-8-installer/README.md

   - Move it to to the modules folder of your Drupal installation (In this instance, move it to /var/www/html/modules)

   - After this module has been installed, go back to the "Extend" tab, tick the modules that were installed, and then click install at the bottom to finalise.

+### Configuring

+Starting with a fresh Drupal 8 install, and all Modules added in previous steps...

+1. Go to the configuration pages and under web services open the REST configuration

+2. Enable Content and select edit

+3. Set Granularity to resource and check the GET box under methods

+4. Check jsonld and json under Accepted request formats

+5. Check basic_auth and cookie under Authentication providers

+6. Go to the Content menu and Add content

+7. Select person and then fill out the details of your person and save

+8. This will bring up the newly create node

+9. In the address bar `http://localhost:8080/drupal/node/1` add the format URL query string with type JSON-LD: `?_format=jsonld` -> `http://localhost:8080/drupal/node/1?_format=jsonld`

+  This will expose the JSON-LD Data.

+10. Module is currently mapped to both schema.org/person and xmlns.com/foaf/0.1/person

+11. The title field is mapped to FOAF name the rest are mapped to schema.org

+12. Mappings can be viewed in the file rdf.mapping.node.person.yml found under person/config/install/